vksstudios/privacy/pingora.md

 **Effective Date: March 20, 2026**

-Pingora ("we," "us," or "our") is committed to protecting your privacy.
+Pingora is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our website monitoring application and mobile app.

 ---